netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 ## Client side MPTCP session management

-You perform TCP configuration on the Ingress Citrix ADC for MPTCP connections between the client and Ingress Citrix ADC.
-MPTCP connections are not supported between Citrix ADC and the back-end communication.
-Both the client and the Ingress Citrix ADC appliance must support the same MPTCP version.
+You perform TCP configuration on the Ingress Netscaler for MPTCP connections between the client and Ingress Netscaler.
+MPTCP connections are not supported between Netscaler and the back-end communication.
+Both the client and the Ingress Netscaler appliance must support the same MPTCP version.

-You can enable MPTCP and set the MPTCP session timeout (`mptcpsessiontimeout`) in seconds using TCP profiles in the Ingress Citrix ADC.
+You can enable MPTCP and set the MPTCP session timeout (`mptcpsessiontimeout`) in seconds using TCP profiles in the Ingress Netscaler.
 If the `mptcpsessiontimeout` value is not set then the MPTCP sessions are flushed after the client idle timeout.
 The minimum timeout value you can set is 0 and the maximum is 86400.
 By default, the timeout value is set to 0.

-Using the annotations for TCP profiles, you can enable MPTCP and set the `mptcpsessiontimeout` parameter value on the Ingress Citrix ADC.
-The following is a sample annotation of TCP profile to enable MPTCP and set the `mptcpsessiontimeout` parameter value to 7200 on the Ingress Citrix ADC:
+Using the annotations for TCP profiles, you can enable MPTCP and set the `mptcpsessiontimeout` parameter value on the Ingress Netscaler.
+The following is a sample annotation of TCP profile to enable MPTCP and set the `mptcpsessiontimeout` parameter value to 7200 on the Ingress Netscaler:

     ingress.citrix.com/frontend-tcpprofile: '{"apache":{"mptcp" : "ENABLED", "mptcpSessionTimeout":"7200"}}'

 ## TCP Optimization

-Most of the relevant TCP optimization capabilities of the Ingress Citrix ADC are exposed through a corresponding TCP profile.
-Using the annotations for TCP profiles, you can enable the following TCP optimization capabilities on the Ingress Citrix ADC:
+Most of the relevant TCP optimization capabilities of the Ingress Netscaler are exposed through a corresponding TCP profile.
+Using the annotations for TCP profiles, you can enable the following TCP optimization capabilities on the Ingress Netscaler:

 -  **Selective acknowledgment (SACK)**: TCP SACK addresses the problem of multiple packet losses which reduces the overall throughput capacity.
 With selective acknowledgment the receiver can inform the sender about all the segments which are received successfully, enabling sender to only retransmit the segments which were lost.
 This technique helps T1 improve overall throughput and reduce the connection latency.

-    The following is a sample annotation of TCP profile to enable SACK on the Ingress Citrix ADC:
+    The following is a sample annotation of TCP profile to enable SACK on the Ingress Netscaler:

         ingress.citrix.com/frontend_tcpprofile: '{"sack" : "enabled"}

 -  **Forward acknowledgment (FACK)**: To avoid TCP congestion by explicitly measuring the total number of data bytes outstanding in the network, and helping the sender (either T1 or a client) control the amount of data injected into the network during retransmission timeouts.

-    The following is a sample annotation of TCP profile to enable FACK on the Ingress Citrix ADC:
+    The following is a sample annotation of TCP profile to enable FACK on the Ingress Netscaler:

         ingress.citrix.com/frontend_tcpprofile: '{"fack" : "enabled"}

 -  **Window Scaling (WS)**: TCP Window scaling allows increasing the TCP receive window size beyond 65535 bytes.
 It helps improving TCP performance overall and specially in high bandwidth and long delay networks.
 It helps with reducing latency and improving response time over TCP.

-    The following is a sample annotation of TCP profile to enable WS on the Ingress Citrix ADC:
+    The following is a sample annotation of TCP profile to enable WS on the Ingress Netscaler:

         ingress.citrix.com/frontend_tcpprofile: '{"ws" : "enabled", "wsval" : "9"}